By 37Design |

 WordPress Native Lazy Loading

 Since WordPress 5.5, the loading="lazy" attribute is automatically added to images.
-Since WordPress 5.9, the first image in content (typically the featured image or hero) is excluded from lazy loading and gets fetchpriority="high" instead, which is the optimal behavior — you want above-the-fold images to load immediately while deferring everything else.
+Since WordPress 5.9, the first image in content (typically the featured image or hero) is excluded from lazy loading and gets fetchpriority="high" instead, which is the optimal behavior.
+You want above-the-fold images to load immediately while deferring everything else.

 When to Override Lazy Loading